 - is breathing fast or working hard to breathe

-- has a blue or dusky color in the lips, face, or tongue during or after coughing
+- has a blue or pale color in the lips, face, or tongue during or after coughing

 - Follow the doctor's treatment plan if your child has asthma or allergies.